Making Family Milestones Meaningful

 Twenty years ago, Eric and I were married on a bright December day.
-While our wedding was traditional in many ways, it was certainly not ordinary or run-of-the-mill.
+While our wedding was traditional in many ways, it was certainly not ordinary or run of the- ill.
 Almost everything in our ceremony was a unique, symbolic remembrance of the significant ways God had worked in our relationship; a celebration of the milestones and memories we had experienced throughout our love story.
 We also emphasized the significance of the solemn covenant that we were entering into.
 We hallmarked our commitment to serve each other through a foot-washing ceremony.
 We demonstrated our dependence upon God’s supernatural enabling grace by having the church elders, as well as our family members, surround us in prayer.
 We took communion as a remembrance of what it means to love each other the way Christ loves us.
 And we saved our first kiss for our wedding day, as a symbol of the reality that two lives had now become one.
 Our goal was not simply to have a beautiful wedding; it was to remember, hallmark, and celebrate all that God had done and all that He was yet to do in our relationship.

 Looking back, there are things about our wedding that I would do differently if I was planning a wedding today.
 (For example, instead of hosting 300 guests in a fancy church, I’d probably just do a simple family gathering in a quiet outdoor setting.)
 But even twenty years later, I do not regret the fact that we took time to commemorate the sacredness of our marriage covenant or to testify to God’s amazing faithfulness throughout our relationship.
 When I look back at pictures or video from that amazing day, I am brought immediately back to the wonder of all that God did when He wrote our love story.
 It reminds me of the importance of always keeping Him at the center of our marriage and family relationships, and how beautiful those relationships can be when we do.